 - From time to time, we’re asked: should I floss before brushing my teeth, or after?
 It really doesn’t make much difference.
 The important thing is that you floss every day.

 At Jordan Landing Smiles, we help our patients prevent cavities and gum disease.
 We also help them get the smile they want with cosmetic and general dentistry.
-Give us a call today to schedule your next appointment.
+Give us a call West Jordan Dental Office to schedule your next appointment.